 For most of us "A boy and his dog" is a part of American history, not because of AKC or any other registry.
 The family dog was a precious part of childhood for both city and farm kids, and whether purebred or mongrel, it was a DOG, not a product.

 2020 will define the future of the American Kennel Club

 Our parents took for granted what we now must fight to preserve.
 As handlers, trainers, veterinarians, breeders, dog writers, do we accept the mass production and marketing of the purebred dog or should we choose another profession?
 We can not profess to love dogs and accept that dogs mean only $$$$$ to others.
 Would you sell out your best friend for a business deal?
 Would you betray your heritage for another "endorsement" fee?
 Would you?

 The 2020 AKC Board Elections will be upon us again in May.
 How will your Delegate vote?
 Do you have a commitment from the candidates to put the American Kennel Club's 1884 Mission first, before profit, production, and puppy mill income?

 Are we too little too late?
 Do you still believe in the AKC's glorious history and will you step up to protect the future of the purebred dog?
 Does your dog club hold its Delegate accountable to the wishes of the majority of members?

 EMAIL THE EDITOR with your responses to the above questions!

-author's 2005 ShowSight Magazine column
+revised from the author's 2005 ShowSight Magazine column

 Copyright © TheDogPress.com 1221511606